Kurofune (horse): Background

 Kurofune was a grey horse bred in Kentucky by Nicholas M. Lotz.
 In September 1999 the yearling was put up for auction at Keeneland and was bought for $70,000 by BNK Stable.
 In the following year he was consigned to the Fasig-Tipton Florida Select 2-Year-Olds In Training sale at which he was purchased by Katsumi Yoshida for $430,000.
 The colt was exported to Japan where he entered the ownership of Makoto Kaneko and was sent into training with Kunihide Matsuda.

 He was sired by French Deputy who recorded his biggest win in the 1995 Jerome Handicap.
 As a breeding stallion, the best of his other progeny included Left Bank, Nobo Jack (JBC Sprint), Reginetta (Oka Sho), Admire Jupter (Tenno Sho) and Eishin Deputy (Takarazuka Kinen).

 Kurofune's dam Blue Avenue, from whom he inherited his grey colour, showed some racing ability, winning five of her twenty races.
 She was a half-sister to the Vanity Handicap winner Brought To Mind and a great-great-granddaughter of the New Zealand mare Chubin whose other descendants included the Melbourne Cup winner Silver Knight.

-The term kurofune derives from the Black Ships, a name given to Western vessels arriving in Japan in the 16th and 19th centuries.
+The term kurofune derives from the Black Ships, a name given to Western vessels arriving in Japan in the 16th to 19th centuries.

 Racing career

 2000: two-year-old season

 Kurofune's first two runs were at Kyoto Racecourse in the autumn of 2000.
-After finishing third in a maiden race over 1600 metres on 14 October he then set a track record when he won a similar event over 2000 metres two weeks later.
+After finishing third in a maiden race over 1600 metres on 14 October, he then set a track record when he won a similar event over 2000 metres two weeks later.
 He then appeared at Hanshin Racecourse on 3 December and set another track record when he won the 2000 metres Erica Sho.
 Later that month at the same venue he was stepped up in class for the Grade 3 Radio Tampa Hai Sansai Stakes and came home third of the twelve runners behind Agnes Tachyon and Jungle Pocket.